Fake Job Postings and False Hiring Processes: What you should watch out for

 Please beware of phishing scams involving phony job postings being posted on external sites.

-Over the past few years, there have been numerous instances where individuals have been posing as Cigna or Express Scripts recruiters or Human Resource representatives and making fake job offers.
+Over the past few years, there have been numerous instances where individuals have been posing as Cigna, Express Scripts, and Evernorth recruiters or Human Resource representatives and making fake job offers.
 This is an issue we take very seriously, and we work with the appropriate authorities on an ongoing basis to address them.
 By making you aware of these scams, we hope to avoid, and ultimately prevent, unsuspecting individuals from falling victim.
 Here are a few things to be aware of in order to help identify recruitment fraud:

-We would never ask you for payment in exchange of being considered for a job or ask you to deposit a check into your personal bank account during the hiring process.
+We will never ask you for payment in exchange of being considered for a job or ask you to deposit a check into your personal bank account during the hiring process.

-At no time throughout the hiring process will a Cigna recruiter or Human Resource Professional ask you to make any type of payment in order to be considered for the role.
-We’re found that in some cases of recruitment fraud, individuals may send candidates a check to deposit, then inform the candidates they have overpaid and will request a partial refund.
+At no time throughout the hiring process will a Cigna, Express Scripts, or Evernorth recruiter or Human Resource professional ask you to make any type of payment in order to be considered for the role.
+We’ve found that in some cases of recruitment fraud, individuals may send candidates a check to deposit, then inform the candidates they have overpaid and will request a partial refund.

-When you are contacted by a Cigna or Express Scripts recruiter or Human Resources professional, the email address will always end with “@cigna.com” or “@express-scripts.com.
+When you are contacted by a Cigna, Express Scripts, or Evernorth recruiter or Human Resources professional, the email address will always end with “@cigna.com", “@express-scripts.com", or "@evernorth.com".

 If you receive email correspondence from a free web-based e-mail account such as Yahoo.com, Yahoo.co.uk, Gmail.com, Googlemail.com, Live.com, etc., it is most likely phony.